cossacklabs/product-docs/acra/guides/advanced-integrations/django-acra-tutorials/django-acra-step-by-step-tutorial.md

 ---
-title: "Integration example: DjangoProject - step-by-step tutorial"
-bookCollapseSection: true
+title: 'Integrating Acra with Django app: step-by-step tutorial'
+weight: 2
 ---

-## Using Acra to Protect Your Django App
+# Integrating Acra with Django app: step-by-step tutorial

 {{< hint info >}}
+AcraWriter is available in [Acra Enterprise Edition](/acra/enterprise-edition/) only.
+{{< /hint>}}

-Note: This tutorial is an extensive step-by-step guide for those who have never used Themis and Acra before.
+This tutorial is an extensive step-by-step guide for those who have never used Themis and Acra before.
-There is also a [much shorter version]({{< ref "/acra/guides/djangoproject-short-tutorial.md" >}}) for the experienced Acra users.
+There is also a [much shorter version](django-acra-short-tutorial) for the experienced Acra users.
 If it’s your very first encounter with Acra, keep reading.
-{{< /hint >}}

-### Intro
+## Intro

 Acra is a database security suite, which protects you against data leaks and many typical application threats through strong selective encryption and intrusion detection capabilities.

-It is based on our [Themis](https://www.cossacklabs.com/themis/) cryptographic library with extreme security and usability for developers in mind (you can read more about [cryptography in Acra](/acra/acra-in-depth/cryptography-and-key-management/)).

 Acra is most useful for: